cross-language-cpp/djinni-generator/docs/idl.md

 ```

 For record types, Haskell-style "deriving" declarations are supported to generate some common
 methods.
-Djinni is capable of generating equality and order comparators, implemented
+Djinni is capable of generating equality and order comparators, implemented as operator
-as operator overloading in C++ and standard comparison functions in Java / Objective-C.
+overloading in C++ and standard comparison functions in Java, Objective-C, and Python.

 !!! note